auniquesun/project/README.md

 returned by previous two steps, and this step corresponds to [Algorithm 3](framework/generate.py).
 At last, it turns to step 4, various classical sequence labeling models are trained on labeled data to present the problem and the method using a prediction sequence of tags.
 ![figiure](data/image/flowchart.png)

-# License
-This project is licensed under the terms of the Apache 2.0 License.
-If used for research, citation would be appreciated.

 # Contact
 Anyone who is confronted with problems can open issues under this project.
 I will reply you in time.